reef-technologies/handbook/docs/Developer_environment_setup.md

 As for personal/work separation, we recommend using a separate machine (Virtual or physical) or dual-booting.
 It is not recommended, but you may use multi-user setup to isolate personal and work-related applications, but take special care as it is hard to prevent personal accounts, with for example, `docker` access from accessing ANY other account on the system.
-Setups where root-level access is shared between personal and work accounts are strictly prohibited.

 # System setup